daniel-sunyou-li/BTV-Vertex-Study/Vertex Scores/PF-based/README.md

     cd /CMSSW_10_6_16/src/CommonTools/RecoAlgos/test/
     cmsRun pvSorting.py

-Output files made from the PF candidate-based algorithm will be tagged with 'pf', and the track-based with 'track'.
+Running `pvSorting.py` will produce a data file `score_pf_[# events].txt` containing `GEN` coordinates, `RECO` coordinates, and the vertex scores, and will produce a `ROOT` file containing the new collection of `sortedPrimaryVertices`, along with other assignment/sorting related quantities, defined in the presentation.
+Generally, output files made from the PF candidate-based algorithm will be tagged with 'pf', and the track-based with 'track'.
+When switching between the PF-based and track-based algorithms, be sure to re-run the `setup_pf.sh` script.